 Please note that the Online Upload Service is MANDATORY for Abstract presenters.

-This service will be open from 1st to 9 May 2017 and we recommend that you upload your presentation(s) in advance.
+This service is now open until 9 May 2017 and we recommend that you upload your presentation(s) in advance.
 You can use our Online Upload service at any time even during the congress.

 Presenters: to upload your oral abstract presentation or eposter - login to your ESC Account on My ESC/My Abstracts